sanhozay/CLGen/README.md

     author("Richard Senior");

 Therafter, global aliases and item definitions must come before checklist definitions.

-Globals should only be used for aliases that are used across multiple items and it is recommended that upper case is used for their names.
+Globals can appear anywhere outside an item definition and must be defined before they are used.
+It usually makes sense to define globals near the top of the file, after the author declaration but before any item declarations.
+Use of upper case for global names is recommended, but not mandatory.

     AUTO = "sim/checklists/auto/active";